 My wife, Reverend Rhonda Schienle, provides custom and themed wedding services.
 There is a beautiful poem titled "The Marriage Box", that she has incorporated into her services, which includes a box.
 She asked me to build something simple, but nice, that could be provided as a memento for her couples.
 The above boxes are designed to hold standard # 10 envelopes for folded copies of vows, as well as 4 x 6 laminated cards, for copies of poems and songs.
 The interior is about 10" wide, by 5" deep and 5" tall.
 The boxes are typically made of maple, cherry, walnut and/or oak, as requested.
 Other hardwoods are also available.
 The contrast of light maple and dark walnut provides an attractive heirloom.
 Typically, a pair of woods are used, one light, one dark, but pretty much any combination, including a single species, is available.

 The engraving is done with a rotary tool called a palm router, which is in between a tiny Dremel and a full-size router.
 The lettering and artwork is either stenciled or transferred from printer to wood, then carefully routed into the top of the box using a profiling bit with the palm router.
-We have recently been designing and routing these with a CNC router to provide precise lettering and depth of artwork which is not achievable by hand at an acceptable price-point.
+In early 2019, we began designing and routing these with a CNC router to provide precise lettering and depth of artwork which is not achievable by hand at an acceptable price-point.
+Our first CNC box above was for the Meyer-Mellendorf wedding box, which shows off the depth of the rings.
 Additional figures and words can be routed on the sides, as well.
 The routed portion is then painted, followed by several coats of clear finish to lock in the beauty of the wood for a lifetime keepsake.